 Militants had attacked the camp of 46 Rashtriya Rifles in Baramulla.
-However, the attack was foiled, and the terrorists escaped taking advantage of the darkness.
+However, the attack was foiled and the terrorists escaped taking advantage of the darkness.
 SSP, Baramulla said the security forces were at their highest state of alert and did not retaliate for fear of causing civilian casualties.
-Two BSF troopers were however injured, and one succumbed to injuries later.
+Two BSF troopers were, however, injured and one succumbed to injuries later.

-There is no news about how many militants had attacked the camp.
+There is no news on how many militants had attacked the camp.
 An attack two weeks earlier on an army camp in Uri had left 19 troopers dead and over 20 wounded.
 The four terrorists who carried out the attacks were also killed.

-Intermittent small arms fire has also been reported in the Chakri border outpost of the BSF and troopers repulsed an intrusion effort by eight to 10 people.
+Intermittent small arms fire has also been reported in the Chakri border outpost of the BSF and troopers have repulsed an intrusion effort by eight to 10 people.
 A search operation is also going on along the international boundary of the Gurdaspur district.

 Defense Minister Manohar Parrikar chaired a high-level meeting to discuss the latest attack and the future course of action.
 The meeting was attended by all three service chiefs.